matrix-org/matrix-spec-proposals/proposals/2312-matrix-uri.md

    a.
 Pick the next (3rd) path segment:
       - if the segment is exactly `event`, proceed;
-      - otherwise, including the case of an empty segment, fail parsing.
+      - otherwise, including the case of an empty segment (trailing `/`, e.g.), fail parsing.

    b.
 Pick the next (4th) leftmost path segment:
       - if the segment is empty, fail parsing;